-The UE shall be capable of handling at least a relative receive timing difference between slot timing of signal from a cell belonging to the MCG and slot timing of signal from a cell belonging to the SCG at the UE receiver as shown in Table 7.6.6-2 provided that the UE indicates that it is capable of asynchronous NR DC [16].Table 7.6.6-2 Maximum receive timing difference requirement for inter-band asynchronous NR DC
+The UE shall be capable of handling at least a relative receive timing difference between slot timing of signal from a cell belonging to the MCG in FR1 or FR2-1 and slot timing of signal from a cell belonging to the SCG in FR1 or FR2-1 at the UE receiver as shown in Table 7.6.6-2 provided that the UE indicates that it is capable of asynchronous NR DC [16].

+The UE shall be capable of handling at least a relative receive timing difference between subframe timing of signal from a cell belonging to the MCG in FR1 and subframe timing of signal from a cell belonging to the SCG in FR2-2 at the UE receiver as shown in Table 7.6.6-2 provided that the UE indicates that it is capable of asynchronous NR DC [16].

+Table 7.6.6-2 Maximum receive timing difference requirement for inter-band asynchronous NR DC